 Successive rounds of peace talks and bilateral dialogues with governments of the Great Lakes region have failed to address this question in an explicit way.
-Neither of the two main initiatives launched in late 2007 and early 2008 - the Nairobi communiqué of November 2007 and the Amani Programme arising from the Goma agreement of January 2008^{xviii} - included concrete actions to stop the involvement of the warring parties in the natural resource trade.
-The question was raised in a number of discussions as part of the Amani Programme, and parties agreed that the issue should be tackled but limited themselves to general statements of intent.
-Following the upsurge in fighting between the CNDP and the FARDC in the second half of 2008, further peace talks and mediation meetings took place, but the primary emphasis was on securing a ceasefire and limiting the immediate humanitarian crisis.
+Neither of the two main initiatives launched in late 2007 and early 2008-the Nairobi communiqué of November 2007 and the Amani Programme arising from the Goma agreement of January 2008^{xviii}-included concrete actions to stop the involvement of the warring parties in the natural resource trade.
+The question was raised in a number of discussions as part of the Amani Programme, and parties agreed that the issue should be tackled but limited themselves to xviii^TThe Nairobi communiqué, signed by the Congolese and Rwandan governments in November 2007, was aimed primarily at addressing the threat posed by the FDLR.
+The Goma agreement, signed by the Congolese government and 22 armed groups in North and South Kivu in January 2008, led to the Amani Programme, a wide-ranging programme of talks between these groups.
+Both these initiatives were set back by the resurgence of fighting between the CNDP, the Congolese army and mai-mai groups in North Kivu in the second half of 2008.